 Artificial Barriers to Entry

+Most artificial barriers to entry are legal barriers, barriers that arrive from the government rather than from the nature of the enterprise.
 The government has several types of laws that limit competition, such as licenses that are required to operate a TV or radio station or to operate a taxicab.
 Licenses usually result in an oligopoly rather than a monopoly, since several firms can usually obtain licensing.
 However, the main rights given by governments that give the holder of the right an exclusive property right are copyrights and patents.

 A copyright is a time-limited right, granted by the government, to creators of written works, music, software, or art, giving them the exclusive right to sell or license their copyrighted material.
 In the United States, the time period extends from the time the work is created until 70 years after the death of the author, if the author is a natural person; the copyright for corporations or materials created by work-for-hire lasts the shorter of 95 years from the first date of publication or 120 years after the creation of the work.
 Afterwards, the work enters the public domain, when it can be used by anyone without permission from the copyright holder.